Clogged & Blocked Arteries

 Heart Surgery is a frightening experience and takes between 6 and 8 weeks convalescence, it is certainly a big reality check and a stressful time to go through for everyone involved.
 The procedure is to place a metal stent in the artery at the point of the blockage, this is then inflated by a small balloon which presses the calcium plaque against the artery wall, opening the blockage to restore the blood flow.
 The plaque is not removed from your body, it is simply pressed to the artery wall to make an opening, you still have artery disease and the procedure will more often than not have to be repeated.

-Chelation Therapy can help to unblock veins and arteries and reverse the symptoms of blocked arteries, with Chelation Therapy the calcium plaque is gradually dissolved and passed through the urine, Chelation also reaches all of the arteries and capillaries which are inaccessible by surgery.
-Learn more about Cardio Renew Chelation Therapy here.
+Chelation Therapy can help to unblock veins and arteries and reverse the symptoms of blocked arteries.
+The calcium plaque is gradually dissolved and passed through the urine, Chelation also reaches all of the arteries and capillaries which are inaccessible by surgery.

-Together with Cardio Renew EDTA, having a regular exercise regime and adopting a healthy diet you can reverse the symptoms of blocked arteries.
+Together with EDTA, having a regular exercise regime and adopting a healthy diet you can reverse the symptoms of blocked arteries.